aknottymathematician/aknottymathematician.github.io/_posts/2022-02-27-shortest_path_through_all_nodes.md

 Now, BFS algorithm is designed in such a way that we visit each node only once.
 But in the problem it is given that we can revisit a node multiple times, which creates a slight setback since we cannot use BFS directly here, since if we do we run into the risk of getting into infinite loops.
 So the way around this issue is to make sure that we track all the visited nodes.
 And we do that by using **Bit Mask**.

->**NOTE -** To be able to successfully traverse the shortest path, we will be using five paramters,<br />
+>**NOTE -** To be able to successfully traverse the shortest path, we will be using five parameters,<br />
 **curState** - gives bitmask of a current node, i.e. this will tell whether we have traversed this path or not.
 (1 if visited and 0 if not visited).<br />
 **endState** - It tells us what is our final state, so that we keep comparing our current state and know when we have traversed shortest path <br />
 **path_len** - This will tell the length traversed in the path.<br />
-**Queue** - we add every node to it along with it's state, since we consider every node as a starting potential node.
+**queue** - we add every node to it along with it's state, since we consider every node as a starting potential node.<br />
 **Set DS *visited*** - It tells us which path we have already visited.
 It does not allow us to travel the repeative paths.

 If the same node was visited again with same visitedNodeBit, it means this node can be skipped, For example: 1->0->1->0.
 First 1 we have {1, 10}, then we have {0, 11}, then we will have {1, 11}.
 Lastly, we have {0, 11} which is a state we already had before.
 So we don't visit this again.